On March 31, 2021, my last living grandparent passed away.

 She was highly intelligent and quite astute.

 While most grandparents view grandkids as simply extensions, my grandparents invested in me.
-Not just financially, but also emotionally.
-My early memories include Saturday mornings going to my mother's work and having my grandmother get her hair done and then take my brother and I to her house for the night.
+Not just financially but also emotionally.
+My early memories include Saturday mornings going to my mother's work and having my grandmother get her hair done and then take my brother and me to her house for the night.
 Along the way, she would stop by the market and allow us to pick out anything we wanted.
 Richard and I would often get sugary cereal and other fun items that my mother would not let us get.

-We then made our way to her house on 2271 W. Hillside Dr. That house was like a second home to me.
+We then made our way to her house at 2271 W. Hillside Dr. That house was like a second home to me.
 There were lots of areas to run and explore for a kid.
 My grandfather and I built a treehouse in the large tree in front of their property.
 My grandmother and I would walk to the neighbors and swim in their pool during the summer.
 We walked the country roads, picking cattails, petting the camel and llamas in the fields, and, generally, just enjoying the serenity as my grandmother regaled us with stories.
 Wonderful, wholesome memories.

-Growing up, I considered my grandmother to be the second most important person in my life behind my mother.
-My grandmother was very much a rock and she didn't just help me through my childhood and into my teens, she literally invested in me.
+Growing up, I considered my grandmother to be the second most important person in my life, behind my mother.
+My grandmother was very much a rock, and she didn't just help me through my childhood and into my teens.
+She literally invested in me.

 As a kid, you really don't know or understand gratitude, so as an imbecile teen, I did not understand why my usually sweet and meek grandmother started taking potshots at me.
 At first, it was subtle, like making comments about my weight, calling me lazy, or poking at me.
 It was hurtful.

 When I graduated from college and landed a job in newspaper, the comments become more pointed.
-She questioned everything from my career choices, to how pathetic my salary was.
+She questioned everything from my career choices to how pathetic my salary was.
 I worked nights and often came home late, so I would sleep in the mornings.
 On one of those occasions, my grandmother not only called me lazy but also a bad father to my three kids.